Kaleigh Kurtz

-Kaleigh Nicole Kurtz (born September 9, 1994) is an American soccer defender who plays for the North Carolina Courage in the National Women's Soccer League and Canberra United in the Australian W-League.
+Kaleigh Nicole Kurtz (born September 9, 1994) is an American professional soccer player who plays as a center back for Denver Summit FC of the National Women's Soccer League (NWSL).
+She holds the NWSL records for consecutive games started and consecutive minutes played.

+Kurtz played college soccer for the Richmond Spiders and the South Carolina Gamecocks, earning first-team All-American honors in 2016.
+After one season with Swedish club Östersunds DFF, she joined the North Carolina Courage in 2018, winning two NWSL Shields and two NWSL Championships in her first two seasons.
+After becoming a starter in 2021, she logged a record four consecutive iron woman seasons and helped win two NWSL Challenge Cup titles.
+She has been named to the NWSL Best XI twice, including a first-team selection in 2024.

-Early life
+Early life and college career

 Kurtz grew up in Greer, South Carolina.
-She started playing soccer at the age of four in the local YMCA league, switching to the Carolina Elite Soccer Academy(CESA) when she was 9.
-She was a top swimmer in her division growing up, competing alongside her sister for Eastside Aquatic Club.
-Her family's passion towards fitness and running lead her to racing 5ks.
-She competed in multiple races, coming in first place for overall females 3 times.
-In soccer she has almost always played the position of defender, specifically centre back.
-She attended high school at Riverside High school, where she was a three-year All-State winner.
+She started playing soccer at the age of four in her local YMCA league, switching to Carolina Elite Soccer Academy at age nine.
+She played other competitive sports growing up, including swimming and running.
+In soccer she has almost always played the position of defender, specifically center back.
+She attended high school at Riverside High School, where she was a three-year all-State winner.
 Going into her junior year of high school, Kurtz broke her femur which ultimately affected her college recruiting prospects.

-College career

-For her freshman year of university Kurtz attended the University of Richmond during the 2013–2014 academic year.
-After a season in which she started 18 games, she transferred to the University of South Carolina.
-Kurtz went on to make 69 appearances for the Gamecocks.
-Her senior year she was named a First Team NSCAA All-American and First Team Scholar All-American, the SEC Defensive Player of the Year, and a MAC Herman Trophy Semifinalist.
+Kurtz spent her first year of college soccer at the University of Richmond in 2013, starting 18 games.
+After that season, she transferred to the University of South Carolina.
+Kurtz made 69 appearances for the Gamecocks.
+South Carolina reached the quarterfinals of the NCAA tournament in 2014 and 2016.
+In her senior year in 2016, she was named a First Team NSCAA All-American, the SEC Defensive Player of the Year, and a MAC Herman Trophy Semifinalist.

 Club career

-Östersunds Dff
+Östersunds DFF

-Following college, Kurtz played for Östersunds Dff in the Swedish Elitettan, fulfilling her desire to play overseas.
+Following college, Kurtz played for Östersunds DFF in the Swedish Elitettan, fulfilling her desire to play overseas.
 She made 12 appearances and captained the side.

 North Carolina Courage

+2018–2019

 Kurtz was a non-roster invitee during the 2018 Carolina preseason.
 She signed with the Courage in March 2018.
 She debuted on April 18, 2018, starting at center back against the OL Reign.
-She made 6 appearances in the 2018 regular season, as well as 2 in the 2018 Women's International Champions Cup.
-Kurtz' option for 2019 was picked up in October 2018.
+She made six appearances in the 2018 regular season, as well as two in the 2018 Women's International Champions Cup.
+Kurtz's option for 2019 was picked up in October 2018.